theuncalibratedcompass.com

 • Power & Plugs: Russia uses Type C and F (Standard European).
 The voltage is 220V.

-My most uncalibrated experience in Tanzania
+My most uncalibrated experience

 My favorite moment in Russia was far away from the big tourist centers, in the city of Saransk.
 It’s a small, welcoming city south of Moscow.
 We were just walking through the streets when we stumbled upon a massive parade.
 The performers were wearing incredible, colorful costumes and performing traditional dances.
 Despite being a smaller city, the energy was amazing—the people were so welcoming and proud of their heritage.